kkamagui/shadow-box-for-x86/README.md

 We always welcome your contributions.
 Issue report, bug fix, new feature implementation, anything is alright.
 Feel free to send us.

 # 1.3.
 License
-Shadow-box has the dual license, GPL v2 and MIT.
-You can choose any license you want.
+Shadow-box has GPL v2 license.

 # 2. Introduction of Shadow-Box
 Shadow-box is a security monitoring framework for operating systems using state-of-the-art virtualization technologies.